2 alcoholic beverages with lemon, orange, ice and mint

 When you have heartburn, drinking alcohol is clearly a gamble.
 While it's undeniable that alcohol plays a part in inducing heartburn, not all drinks are made equal when it comes to acid reflux.
 For instance, carbonated alcoholic beverages (like certain beers) increase the risk of heartburn due to their bubbly nature.
 Meanwhile, high-proof spirits might irritate the esophagus more due to their higher alcohol content.
 Let’s explore this subject of heartburn from alcohol in more detail as we take a closer look at wine, beer, hard liquor, and mixed drinks, and learn what is the best alcoholic drink for acid reflux!

-Fact #1: White Wine Causes More Heartburn Than Red
+Why White Wine Can Be Worse for Heartburn Than Red

 When deciding between red and white wine, you might be surprised to learn that the color does play a role in its potential to cause acid reflux.
 So if you're choosing between the two, red wine might be the lesser of two evils.
 But remember: it still has the potential to cause heartburn.